Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Introduction

-It is our long-standing dream that one day it would be possible to produce localized light beams, that could be bent into any preassigned curve with self-acceleration and shape-invariance throughout their propagation in a medium.
-Such beams would be able to self-bend around an obstacle, making it invisible.
-However, the first step in achieving a self-accelerating beam through theoretical and experimental studies has been taken quite late \cite{1,2}, inspired by a pioneering work of Berry et al related to accelerating free quantum particles \cite{berry}.
-The beam, typically an Airy function solution of linear Schr\"odinger equation, could maintain its parabolic form over a finite distance.
+It is our long-standing dream, that it would be possible some day to produce a localized light beam in a medium, that could be bent to any preassigned curve maintaining its shape throughout the propagation.
+Such a self-accelerating beam would be able to self-bend around an obstacle, making it virtually invisible.
+However, the first step in achieving the bending of an optical beam through theoretical and experimental studies was taken quite late \cite{1,2}, inspired by a pioneering work of Berry et al related to accelerating free quantum particles \cite{berry}.
+The beam, typically an Airy function solution of linear Schr\"odinger equation, could preserve its parabolic form over a finite distance.
 Subsequently, acceleration along an arbitrary curve was achieved, though at the cost of non-preservation of the shape \cite{shapeNP}.
+Meanwhile bending of propagating solitons has been achieved in other fields, e.g. ring accelerator for matter-wave solitons \cite{carpentier07}, in chirped photonic lattices \cite{kartashov05}, self-bending of soliton in optical lattices \cite{kartashov04} etc.

-A beautiful bending in circular path is found recently for a shape-preserving optical beam on a plane, breathing periodically in time, as a Bessel function related exact solution to the linear Maxwell equation in vacuum \cite{circle}.
-A parallel development has also been started in this context involving nonlinear media, in which an Airy-like beam solution is found to the nonlinear Schr\"odinger (NLS) equation in a Kerr medium \cite{NLtheor,NLth-exp}.
-Negating the prevailing scepticism, that symmetric nonlinearities can not produce self-accelerating soliton, such a shape-preserving localized static beam solution was obtained (by replacing time t with optical axis z), oriented along a parabolic curve in a two dimensional (2D) plane, together with its trivial generalization to three dimensions (3D), which subsequently have been verified in real experiments \cite{NLexp,NLth-exp}.
+Bending of an optical beam along a circular path is reported recently for a shape-sustaining optical beam on a plane, breathing periodically in time, as a Bessel function related exact solution to the linear Maxwell equation in vacuum \cite{circle}.

+A parallel development has taken place involving nonlinear media, in which an Airy-like beam solution was found to the nonlinear Schr\"odinger (NLS) equation in a Kerr medium \cite{NLtheor,NLth-exp}.
+Negating the prevailing scepticism, that symmetric nonlinearities can not produce self-accelerating soliton, a shape-invariant static beam oriented along a parabolic curve on a plane was obtained and generalized also to 3D, which subsequently have been verified in real experiments \cite{NLexp,NLth-exp}.